 At Policygenius, we make it easier to compare and buy homeowners insurance online, and our licensed representatives can help steer you toward a policy that makes sense for you and your home.

 Making modifications to your home can also impact your rates.
 If your home has certain safety features that better protect your home and the contents inside your home against certain perils like storms, fires, and theft, your insurer may reward you with lower premiums.

 It's also common for insurers to offer discounts for modernized homes with designated “smart home” devices.
 Some insurers, like Travelers, even offer affiliate discounts for smart home devices bought through Amazon that you can then use for discounts on your Travelers policy.

 A newly constructed home means new wiring, new plumbing, a finished basement, and a new roof.
 New homes are also generally cheaper to rebuild than older homes with obsolete features.
 If the insured property was built in the last five years, chances are your insurer will give you a discount on your premiums.

+You’re typically eligible for discounts if your home has a centralized fire alarm, security monitoring, or fire sprinklers.
 Be sure to let your insurance company know about any safety or security features in your home, and if you recently had a protective feature installed, let your agent know immediately to get a discount on your premiums.

 Fitting your home with storm-proof roof shingles, hurricane-resistant windows, impact-resistant garage doors, and steel doors and frames may net you a considerably large discount.